 - Note: for Fellowship recipient, a sponsor letter will be provided to stated that the conference will support the funding throughout the program

-- In general, as it is a tourist visa, an official invitation letter is not required.
-However, if a participant feels that the letter will make the application stronger, especially from a country/territory that occasionally under a stricter screening process, the invitation letter can be requested from the APrIGF Local Host via email to email@example.com.
+- In general, as it is a tourist visa, an official invitation letter is NOT required.
+However, if a participant feels that the letter will make the application stronger, especially from a country/territory that occasionally under a stricter screening process, the invitation letter can be requested from the APrIGF Local Host, using this form.
 We like to make sure that everyone will be able to participate in person at the conference.

 - Consular officers reserve the rights to request additional documents as deemed necessary